General Practitioner Chronic Condition Management Plans

 Stroke.

-All patients with a chronic disease are eligible for a bulk billed GPMP, and often a Team Care Arrangement (TCA), which enables access to up to 5 Medicare subsidised allied health consultations.
-To ensure continuity of care, it is important that you continue to visit your usual GP for your initial plan and any reviews of your GPMP plan.
+All patients with a chronic disease are eligible for a bulk billed GPCCMP, enabling access to up to 5 Medicare subsidised visits to allied health professionals.
+To ensure continuity of care, it is important that you continue to visit your usual GP for your initial plan and any reviews of your GPCCMP plan.

 Border General Practice is here for you.